raagan-u/docs/docs/developers/sdk/nodejs/Quickstart.md

 ## Settle the swap

 Garden handles the swap settlement automatically.
 You only need to call the `execute` function.
+It continuously polls for the order status and calls redeem when the status becomes redeemable.

 ```typescript
 // Automatically manages the execution of redeems or refunds.